 Tabitha Ferrer Flood '08 (2017-2021), Attorney, graduated from St. Lawrence with a bachelor’s degree in government.
 While at St. Lawrence, Tabitha was a student justice for the Student Judiciary Board, a member of the Thelomathesian Society and a member of the Rugby Club.
 Tabitha graduated from Howard University School of Law, where she earned the highest GPA in her first-year class.

-Ashley Ladd '13 (2019-2023) is program manager for Women at HubSpot, where she executes innovative content, events and strategy for the advancement of women in the workplace.
-While at St. Lawrence, Jeffress majored in performance and communication arts and minored in sociology.
+Ashley Ladd '13 (2019-2023) is a Manager of Diversity, Inclusion and Belonging at HubSpot, a global tech company headquartered in Cambridge, MA.
+While at St. Lawrence, Ladd majored in performance and communication arts and minored in sociology.
 She worked as an Admissions Ambassador, studied abroad in London, led recruitment for Kappa Kappa Gamma sorority, and was a member of Singing Sinners.
-As an alumna, Jeffress has volunteered in many capacities, including as a Laurentian Admissions Associate, member of the Alumni Executive Council, Laurentians in Residence participant, member of her Reunion Development Committee and as a site host for SLU Connect-Boston.
+As an alumna, Ladd has volunteered in many capacities, including as a Laurentian Admissions Associate, member of the Alumni Executive Council, Laurentians in Residence participant, member of her Reunion Development Committee and as a site host for SLU Connect-Boston.

 Oke McAndrews ’10 (2019-2023) is a vice president in the New York office of Greentech Capital Advisors.
 He is focused on providing M&A and capital raising advisory services to companies in the renewable energy and sustainable infrastructure sectors.
 McAndrews holds a bachelor’s degree in mathematics and economics from St. Lawrence.